-If you are a Maltese company interested in sourcing products of services from the U.S., we are here to help you.
-The Commercial Section of the U.S. Embassy in Malta offers l ways to help your company import from the United States.
+If you are a Maltese company interested in sourcing products of services from the United States, we are here to help you.
+The Commercial Section of the U.S. Embassy in Malta offers ways to help your company import from the United States.

-The EU is Malta’s major trading partner, accounting for around 65 percent of imports and about 48 percent of exports.
+The European Union is Malta’s major trading partner, accounting for around 65 percent of imports and about 48 percent of exports.
 Malta officially became a member of the EU in May 2004.

 The Country Commercial Guide (CCG) provides a comprehensive annual overview of Malta’s commercial environment through economic and market analysis and identifies the sectors which offer the best prospects for American exporters.